RuchithJay/ColorPickerTool.github.io/README.md

-# ColorPickerTool.github.io
+# ColorPickerTool 🔴🟢🔵🟠🟡🟣
-A simple web-based color picker tool.
+A simple web-based color picker tool done using HTML, CSS and Java Script.